 It shouldn’t really amaze me at the simple things that children enjoy, but it still does.

-What paper creations do your children like to make?
+What kind of paper creations do your children like to make?

 Why not try these other posts